“I think it’s beautiful to practice. I LOVE to practice.”

 In truth, the things we say things to ourselves before, during, and after practice have potent effects: “Self-talk can be positive, negative, or neutral, but it almost always has some influence on our behavior,” wrote psychologists Paul Salmon & Robert Meyer in Notes from the Green Room (p.
 68).

 The following 10 affirmations help generate positivity in practice.
 Try them during practice sessions and throughout each day to help unleash your creative energy.
-Also make up affirmations of your own, and feel free to share your experiences here.

 10 Affirmations that Inspire Music Practice